Brenden2008/newlayer/README.md

 # newlayer
-A new security and privacy layer for when the internet goes to crap.
+A new security and privacy layer for security everywhere.